-Medicare eligibility starts at age 65.
-However, you can get Medicare before you reach age 65 if you meet certain qualifications.
-These qualifications include:
+Currently, Medicare eligibility starts at age 65 for most people.
+However, you can get Medicare before age 65 in certain situations.

-- specific illness: Amyotrophic lateral sclerosis (ALS) or end stage renal disease (ESRD)
+- you have specific medical conditions, such as amyotrophic lateral sclerosis (ALS) or end stage renal disease (ESRD)

 If you’re under age 65 and have been receiving Social Security disability benefits for 24 months, you qualify for Medicare.